Komal-20-rs/tech/README.md

 # tech
 I'm fresher.
-I'm eager to learn more technology.
+I'm eager to learn more technology.<br>
 I will try my best for the same